ccdigix/SACRED/docs/podeServer/Index.md

 ### Starting and stopping

 To start the SACRED Pode server execute `Start-SACREDPodeServer`, ensuring the `server.psd1` configuration file is present in the directory from where the command is run.
+After a few moments a message will display indicating the server is running and listening on the address specified.

 > [!NOTE]
 > The number of threads the server uses can be modified via the `ServerThreads` parameter during startup.
 By default this is set to 3 but to change this to say, 10 threads, then the server should be started by executing `Start-SACREDPodeServer -ServerThreads 10`.